 New Hampshire is the only state in the eastern part of the U.S. to make the ranking for long-lasting marriages.
 Famous for its extensive granite formations and quarries, the Granite State boasts a high percentage of marriages that are just as rock-solid, at 62.44%.

 Check-ins at the Heartbreak Hotel are higher for older adults in states like New Mexico, Georgia, Oregon, and Colorado.
 Nevada, home to Las Vegas and its myriad drive-thru altars and chapels of love, sees things more clearly in the daytime; 22.58% of adults aged 55+ in the state are separated or divorced.

 In Washington, D.C., cherry blossom season fades to stifling summers too hot for holding a lover close; 19.82% of adults aged 55+ in the nation’s capital are separated or divorced.
 While the beaches of Puerto Rico may make for a romantic getaway, the honeymoon is certainly over for 20.39% of older adults there.

 States like Arizona and Florida, popular retirement destinations due to their appealing climates and relative tax friendliness, also have high percentages of failed marriages, at 19.38% and 20.31%, respectively.
 Still, it’s possible that the higher proportion of older adults in these states accounts for the higher divorce rates.
 Retirement just got a little less relaxing.

 Growing old with someone requires more than just romance and a dozen roses every now and then.
+You and your partner may also be considering how to sell a life insurance policy for cash.
 Plan financially for your long-lasting love with the folks at Coventry Direct who can help you turn an outdated life insurance policy into cash—spend less time worrying about money and more time with your one and only!